Couples Counselling in Nanaimo

 What Happens in a Session

-Conversations are slowed down so each partner can speak from their experience without being overtaken by reactivity or defensiveness.
-When familiar patterns pull things off course, I help redirect the process so the underlying emotions and meanings can be addressed rather than repeated.
+Conversations are structured so each partner can speak from their experience without being overtaken by reactivity.
+When familiar patterns pull things off course, I interrupt the process so underlying emotions can be addressed rather than repeated.

 ∴